 Shackles is among the 230 crossing guards under Austin Public Works’ Safe Routes to School Program, which provides and trains crossing guards who post up around 97 elementary schools in Austin ISD and six nearby school districts.

 Safe Kids Worldwide sponsors the “America’s Favorite Crossing Guard” contest.
 The winner will receive $500 worth of new crossing guard gear and accessories and will be recognized with a pep rally at their school.
-People can vote for their favorite guard each day online through Dec.
-12.

 Last year, two local crossing guards competed in the contest: Thelma James, who monitored an intersection near Andrews Elementary; and Max Poss, who worked an intersection near three Pflugerville ISD schools.